rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 This should drop you into a command line on the virtual machine.

-{% img blog/docker-swarm/docker-machine-ssh.png alt:"docker machine command line" %}{: .center-image }
+{% image blog/docker-swarm/docker-machine-ssh.png alt:"docker machine command line" %}{: .center-image }

 You can now initialize the swarm: